quic-mtuttle/aimet/Docs/quantsim/calibration.rst

         .. note::

-            - It is recommended to use onnx-simplifier before creating quantsim model.
+            - We recommend you use onnx-simplifier before creating the QuantSim model.
-            - Since ONNX Runtime will be used for optimized inference only, ONNX framework will support Post Training Quantization schemes i.e. TF or TF-enhanced to compute the encodings.
+            - Since ONNX Runtime is used for optimized inference only, ONNX framework supports Post Training Quantization schemes (such as TF or TF-enhanced) to compute the encodings.

         .. autofunction:: aimet_onnx.quantsim.load_encodings_to_sim
             :noindex: